cgat-developers/ruffus/doc/decorators/collate_ex.rst

        #.
 Task / list of tasks (as in the example above).
             File names are taken from the output of the specified task(s)
        #.
 (Nested) list of file name strings.
-            Strings will be subject to (regular expression or suffix) pattern substitution.
+            Strings will be subject to substitution.
             File names containing ``*[]?`` will be expanded as a |glob|_.
             E.g.:``"a.*" => "a.1", "a.2"``